-As of January 1, 2013, the Company is subject to 12.5% corporate income tax applied to its worldwide income (prior to that it was 10%).
+The Company is subject to 12.5% corporate income tax applied to its worldwide income.

-Gains from the sale of securities/titles (including shares of companies) either in Cyprus or abroad are exempt from corporate income tax in Cyprus.
+Gains from the sale of securities/titles (including shares of companies) either in Cyprus or abroad and gain or losses from foreign exchange are exempt from corporate income tax in Cyprus.
 Capital Gains Tax is levied at a rate of 20% on profits from disposal of immovable property situated in Cyprus or of shares in companies which own immovable property situated in Cyprus (unless the shares are listed on a recognized stock exchange).